Randy Savage Profile

 He disappeared again until the October 25, 1999 Nitro, when he cut a promo with Gorgeous George, stating that he wished to ‘pass the torch,’ but it came to nothing.
 He made his final WCW appearance on the May 3, 2000 Thunder when he joined the Millionaire’s Club, only to leave again.
 (WCW was then folded in the early months of 2001).

 After WCW, Savage made a few appearances for TNA before ending the arrangement for health reasons.
 He mostly stayed away from wrestling, and landed the role of ‘Bonesaw’ in the hugely popular 2002 Spiderman film.
-(Interestingly, Randy wrestled under the name ‘The Spider’ very early in his career in the territories).
+(Interestingly, Randy wrestled under the name ‘The Spider’ very early in his career).
 The relationship between him and Hulk Hogan greatly soured, and Randy was vocal in sharing his opinions on this subject, even producing a rap song challenging Hogan to ‘be a man.’

 On May 20, 2011, Randy Savage passed away of a heart attack while driving with his wife in Florida.
 The car collided with a tree, but was found not to be the cause of death; his wife fortunately suffered only minor injuries.
 The autopsy revealed Savage had an enlarged heart and that he was suffering from heart disease.